 Instead of manually comparing dozens of products within a category, you could also use Glimpse’s Related Trends feature, which automatically recommends trending keywords related to your exact keyword.

-For instance, here are the results for “loafers”, which provide a number of other product opportunities to explore once done with loafers.
+For instance, here are the results for “loafers”, which highlight other opportunities to explore once done with loafers.

 However, before moving on from loafers, you can pull key insights using Google Trends' other features, as well as find the specific variation of loafers that’s growing the fastest.